hmyang1/hmyang1.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
 subtitle:

 profile:
   align: right
   image: HunminYang.jpeg
-  image_circular: true # crops the image to make it circular
+  image_circular: True # crops the image to make it circular

 news: true  # includes a list of news items
 education: true # includes a list of education items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 services: true
 honors: true
-social: true  # includes social icons at the bottom of the page

 # news: true  # includes a list of news items
 # latest_posts: true  # includes a list of the newest posts